3 summer vacation mountain Airbnbs within driving distance of Tampa

 Summer is almost here, which means it's time to escape Tampa's humidity and loads of tourists.

-These three Airbnbs are near Pine Lake, a mountain town in Georgia about six hours from Tampa that has tons of hiking and small-town charm.
+These three Airbnbs are near Pine Mountain, a town in Georgia about 6.5 hours from Tampa that has tons of hiking and small-town charm.

-- Hike your way through FDR state park or head to the resort area of Calloway Gardens, which has walking and bike trails, a lakefront beach, golf and other outdoor activities.
+- Hike your way through FDR state park or head to the resort area of Callaway Gardens, which has walking and bike trails, a lakefront beach, golf and other outdoor activities.

 If you're entertaining your whole family, this spacious updated villa that sleeps eight should do the trick.

-Note: Editor's note: The headline and story have been corrected to show the Airbnbs are near Pine Mountain (not Pine Lake), which is 6.5 hours (not 6 hours) from Tampa and is not really considered a mountain town.